dpetiz/wordpress-galera-terraform/README.md

 This zip can be used to deploy a wordpress instance with a mysql-galera cluster on kubernetes using terraform.

-First of all install terraform on your computer and minikube
+First of all install terraform on your computer, minikube and helm.

 After that you can